samcuxx/WinCux-v2/WALLPAPER_API_SETUP.md

 - Confirm Next.js is configured for static export
 - Check that all API logic is moved to main process

-This architecture provides a robust, secure, and performant foundation for the wallpaper system in Desktop Pro.
+This architecture provides a robust, secure, and performant foundation for the wallpaper system in WinCux.